This document sets out our policy on equality and diversity.

 The following general steps should always be considered where issues concerning disabilities arise or may arise:

-Our Grievance procedure is available to any employee who believes that they may have been unfairly discriminated against.
-Please contact the HOLP for a copy of the Grievance procedure.
+Any employee who believes that they may have been unfairly discriminated against may bring a complaint about this within the firm.
 Employees will not be victimised in any way for making such a complaint in good faith.
 Complaints of this nature will be dealt with promptly, fairly, openly, effectively, seriously, and in confidence.

 Equality and diversity in our relations with clients

 Any reference in this policy to clients includes current, past and potential clients.

 We will treat our clients fairly and equally at all times.

 We will not unlawfully discriminate against our clients.